Skip to content

 Relative Strength Rank: Why RS 90+ Matters for Swing Traders

-Relative Strength (RS) rank measures a stock's price performance against all other stocks over the past 12 months.
+Relative Strength (RS) rank scores a stock's price performance against the whole market as a 0-99 percentile.
 Stocks with RS rank above 90 are outperforming 90% of the market — and research shows they tend to keep outperforming.
 Here's how to use it.

 Position Sizing with R-Multiples: Risk Management for Swing Traders